aMarCruz/easyrouter/README.md

   }
 ]

+router
-// Use the `add` method to add all the routes.
+  // The `add` method adds routes without eliminating the previous ones.
-// Its additional parameter is the default `enter` method for each route. router
+  // Its additional parameter is the default `enter` method for the routes
+  // that are added.
   .add(routes, (params) => {
-    // default enter method executed in the context of the current route.
+    // The `enter` method is executed in the context of the current route
-    // the params are the parameter values given by the current hash. console.log(this.hash)
+    // and receives a parameter with values in the current hash. console.log(this.hash, params)
   })
   .onExit((route) => {
     // global callback called on exit a previous route